Capability Assessment Project

 WANADA and the WA Association for Mental Health have formed a partnership to support regional, rural and remote services that work with people who have both alcohol and other drug and mental health issues.

-WANADA Sector Development Coordinator Caroline Henson is working with WAAMH's Co-occurring Capability Project Officer Mandy Kiely to lay the groundwork for services that want to better assess their capacity to address co-occurring alcohol and other drug and mental health issues.
+WANADA Sector Quality Coordinator Caroline Henson is working with WAAMH's Projects Lead Colin Penter to lay the groundwork for services that want to better assess their capacity to address co-occurring alcohol and other drug and mental health issues.

-An alcohol and other drug service and a mental health service in each of Western Australia’s seven health regions will be engaged to participate.
-WANADA and WAAMH will support self-assessment with the available tools, reviewing and adapting the tools for use in Western Australia.
+An alcohol and other drug service and a mental health service in each of Western Australia’s seven health regions have been engaged to participate.
+WANADA and WAAMH are supporting self-assessment with the available tools, reviewing and adapting the tools for use in Western Australia.

 At project completion in June 2020, the two sectors are expected to have a robust, culturally informed, co-occurring capability self-assessment process, new resources to support this process, and a way to identify collective sector development opportunities.

 The Capability Assessment Project is funded by the Western Australian Primary Health Alliance (WAPHA).